Skip to content

 Sodium is a low 137mg. per tablespoon, so not really that salty at all.
 Any higher, we thought, would have taken away from the complexity of everything else.

 Normally $9.99, we got this one for $7.99 on sale.
-If you're interested in trying something different from the typical shallot/garlic/chile, this is one to consider.
+If you're interested in trying something different from the typical shallot/garlic/chili, this is one to consider.
 We're going to enjoy working our way through this jar.

 Ingredients